GLOBAL MARKETS-Stocks slide as worries about Huawei fallout mount

 Brent crude futures settled down 24 cents to $71.97 a barrel and U.S. West Texas Intermediate crude futures gained 34 cents to settle at $63.10 a barrel.

 Gold steadied after recovering slightly from a more than two-week low hit earlier in the session.
 U.S. gold futures settled 0.1% higher at $1,277.30 an ounce.
-(Reporting by Herbert Lash; Editing by Dan Grebler and Susan Thomas)
+(Reporting by Herbert Lash; Editing by Dan Grebler and Leslie Adler)